TexasInstruments/ot-ti/examples/README.md

 there are any.

-A weak implementation of the `otTaskletsSignalPending()` function is provided in the `system.c` file if the application code does not handle this functionality.
+A weak implementation of the `otTaskletsSignalPending()` function is provided in the `system.c` file and `OT_TASKLET_SIGNALING` should be defined if the application code does not handle this functionality.